 [search query] | [sql query]

-The SEARCH condition and computing condition are separated by a vertical bar (
+A search condition and a calculation condition are separated with a vertical bar (

-- No additional charges are incurred after the Enable Analytics is turned on.
+- No additional charges are incurred after this feature is enabled.

 Supported SQL syntax

-Log Service supports the following SQL syntaxes.
-For details, click the specific links.
+Log Service supports the following SQL syntax.
+For more information, see the following topics: